iteratec/traze-gameserver/README.md

 This repository contains a server implementation for traze, a tron like game that can be played by sending mqtt messages.

-## Running the Server

-This section will explain how to run the traze game server

 ### Technology stack

 This software is written in `Haskell`, a purely functional programming language.
 It uses the `stack` build tool for compilation.

-If you just want to run the game server without setting up a Haskell development environment you can do so by using Docker.
+We provide built binaries as docker images.

+## Running the Server

+This section will explain how to run the traze game server

+The easiest way to run the traze gameserver yourself is to use docker.
 We provide pre built docker images via [docker hub](https://hub.docker.com/r/iteratec/traze-gameserver/)

 ```
-docker run -e "TRAZE_BROKER_USER=<yourUserName>" -e "TRAZE_BROKER_PASSWORD=<yourPassword>" iteratec/traze-gameserver
+docker run iteratec/traze-gameserver
 ```

-You can also build the docker image yourself in the project root directory.
+you can override the default configuration using environment variables like so:

 ```
-docker build -t traze-gameserver .
+docker run \
+  -e "TRAZE_BROKER_USER=<yourUserName>" \
+  -e "TRAZE_BROKER_PASSWORD=<yourPassword>"\
+  iteratec/traze-gameserver
 ```

 ### Connfiguration